Helpful things to know for your time at Mary’s Farm and Sanctuary and Blossoming at The Farm

 - The traffic to and from the farm is unpredictable.
 Please know that we value our time, your time, the animals time and we balance that with the awareness that traffic is out of our control.
 If you know you are coming this way during peak traffic hours, or during construction consider using the back way through Millstream or allowing yourself an extra 15 minutes of travel time.

-- The farm holds space for 33 acres, 9 horses, 2 Llamas and goats, Miss Piggy, cats, dogs and the guardians of the land; Mary and Michelle who both live on site.
+- The farm holds space for 33 acres, 8 horses, 2 Llamas and goats, 2 bunnies, 1 pig, cats, dogs and the guardians of the land.
 There are times the farm is not open to visitors and the gate will be closed with signage.
 Please respect our hours of operation as they allow for balance and rest for all of us.

-- The barn is the home of the horses and is not always open for visitation as there are often programs in progress even if that isn’t immediately apparent, animals at rest between programs, etc. Please feel free to enjoy the view and enjoy some time in the Adirondack chairs or walk the ring trail.
-If you would like some time in the barn let us know and we can schedule a visit for you.
+- The barn is the home of the horses and is not always open for visitation as there are often programs in progress even if that isn’t immediately apparent, animals at rest between programs, etc. If you would like some time in the barn or on the land, let us know and we can schedule a visit for you.

-Thank you for being here and making Mary’s Farm and Sanctuary and Blossoming Souls a part of your life.
+Thank you for being here and making Mary’s Farm and Sanctuary and Blossoming at The Farm a part of your life.
 We value each connection made and look forward to our time together.